 Ambulatory Program - Internal Medicine Residency

 Residents receive extensive training in ambulatory care through their continuity medical clinics and in subspecialty practices, walk-in clinics and private practices.
 Residents are exposed to a broad variety of patients under close supervision of faculty with expertise in primary care and preventive medicine.
-Through our noon core curriculum and conferences, residents expand their knowledge of primary care and its related disciplines.
+Through our noon core curriculum and ambulatory conferences, residents expand their knowledge of primary care and its related disciplines.
 The Associate Program Director for Ambulatory Education and the Primary Care Chief Resident are responsible for development and implementation of the ambulatory curriculum.

 Continuity Medical Clinics - Academic GIM and X+Y Rotations